awsdocs/amazon-rds-user-guide/doc_source/mysql-replication-gtid.md

       SELECT MASTER_POS_WAIT(mysql-bin-changelog.000031, 107);
       ```

-      If the Read Replica is past the specified position, the query returns immediately\.
+      If the read replica is past the specified position, the query returns immediately\.
 Otherwise, the function waits\.
-Proceed to the next step when the query returns for all Read Replicas\.
+Proceed to the next step when the query returns for all read replicas\.

 1. Reset the GTID parameters for GTID\-based replication only\.

-   1. Make sure that the parameter group associated with the DB instance and each Read Replica has the following parameter settings:
+   1. Make sure that the parameter group associated with the DB instance and each read replica has the following parameter settings:
       + `gtid_mode` – `ON`
       + `enforce_gtid_consistency` – `ON`

-   1. Reboot the DB instance and each Read Replica\.
+   1. Reboot the DB instance and each read replica\.

-1. On each Read Replica, run the following procedure\.
+1. On each read replica, run the following procedure\.

    ```
    CALL mysql.rds_set_master_auto_position(1);